CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 Across the four years there were 46 million bicycles registered by the network of sensors across Melbourne.
 For convenience we'll refer to each bicycle registered by a sensor as a cyclist.

-If we breakdown the total volume of cyclists measured by each sensor, we can see that some sensors experience a much higher traffic than others, with a range from 26 thousand to 2.8 million cyclists recorded.
+If we breakdown the total volume of cyclists measured by each sensor, we can see that some sensors experience much higher traffic than others, with a range from 26 thousand to 2.8 million cyclists recorded.

 <br>